sambacha/ofac-list/README.md

 # OFAC Sanctioned Digital Currency Addresses

-Branch containing the 'sanctioned' Ethereum (and other Digital Currency assets) addresses from the [Specially Designated Nationals (SDN) list][1] of the US Office of Foreign Asset Control.
+Branch containing the 'sanctioned' Ethereum (and other Digital Currency assets) addresses from the [Specially Designated Nationals (SDN) list][1] of the US Office of Foreign Asset Control[^1].

+> [!NOTE]
+> This is a fork of https://github.com/0xB10C/ofac-sanctioned-digital-currency-addresses/tree/main

 ## SDN Format